Controlled Waste Soakwell Cleaning

 Removing contaminated waste from soakwells around Perth.

-While we suck out and dispose of the material, you are responsible for determining the extent of your obligation as a property owner or tenant and the impact on the environment.
+While the material can be removed and disposed of, property owners or tenants are responsible for determining the extent of their obligation and the impact on the environment.

 How is it done?